ovaschool/ovaschool.github.io/staticpages/oldprograms/zagreb2025-cs/volonec-introphonology.md

 Reading suggestions:<br/>

-Kenstowicz, M. 1994.
+* Kenstowicz, M. 1994.
 Phonology in Generative Grammar.
 Chapters 2 and 3.
-Oxford: Blackwell.<br/>
+Oxford: Blackwell.
-Zsiga, E. 2024.
+* Zsiga, E. 2024.
 The Sounds of Language.
 An Introduction to Phonetics and Phonology.
 2nd edition.
 Chapters 10-13.
 Oxford: Wiley–Blackwell.